julepka/re-basics/README.md

 This is my personal repository used for taking notes about iOS reverse engineering tools usage.
 As I work on solutions aiming to detect malicious activity I need to have a basic understanding of what reverse engineering looks like from the inside.
 And my goal here is to gather notes and structure my knowledge.

-This setup was used for iPhone 7 iOS 13.1.3 in Jan 2020
+This setup was used for iPhone 7 iOS 13.1.3, macOS Big Sur in July 2021

 ## Setting up an environment

 ### Jailbreak the device

-I've used checkra1n 0.12.2 beta: https://checkra.in/
+I've used checkra1n 0.12.4 beta: https://checkra.in/

 Alternatives: https://unc0ver.dev/ https://taurine.app/ https://canijailbreak.com/